josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-**Whoa!** Again, that might look like a lot, but when you consider it's actually _everything_ we need to create an API endpoint to return _all_ our site's posts, it's kind of remarkable how few lines that is.
+That might look like a lot, but when you consider it's actually _everything_ we need to create an API endpoint to return _all_ our site's posts, sorted by date, it's kind of remarkable!

 **Let's go over what's happening in that code:**

-- `import.meta.glob` is a Vite function.
-It imports any files that match the glob (wildcard string) provided--in this case, all `.md` files inside `src/routes/blog`.
-  - That function returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
-- The `map` method is there to shape each file's data, so it's easier to work with on the front end.
-And since each item waits for a promise, we wrap it in an `await Promise.all`.
-  - Since we know for sure every post's path will begin with `../..` and end with `.md`, we can safely use `.slice(5, -3)` to remove those characters—the first five and last three—and end up with the route, almost.
-We also need to delete the `/posts` part, since that's part of the file system, _not_ part of the routing.
-(It's gross, and I don't like it, unless we want a gnarly RegEx, this is probably the best option.)
+- First, we import and use the `fetchMarkdownPosts` helper function we created above, to return all the Markdown post data.
-- Next, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
+- Next, we sort the posts by descending date, since we'll want our newest posts showing first.
+(You _could_ sort the posts in the helper, but in my opinion, logic belongs in the endpoint.)
-  - Note that your posts will need a validly formatted `date` frontmatter property for the sorting to work--i.e., something  `new Date()` can understand.
-- Almost there!
-Next we just set the response code and content type in a new `responseOptions` object.
+- Next we set the response code and content type in a new `responseOptions` object.
 - Finally, we `return` the finished product as a `new Response`, stringified into JSON, along with the response options.

 **Let's try it out!** Refresh your `/api/posts` path now, and you should see some _real_ data!

 ![The data from our posts is now coming through as JSON!](/images/post_images/sveltekit-posts-json.png)

 Even cooler: this endpoint will update automatically with each Markdown post we add!
+Drop a new `.md` folder in, and it's part of the endpoint.

 <SideNote>
 Ideally, you'll probably want to add try/catch blocks to that code, in case anything goes wrong while loading the endpoint.